wp-plugins/custom-team-manager/readme.txt

 * Initial release

 == Upgrade Notice ==
-Soon will update to 2.2.0 with reorder members option.
+Soon will update to 2.4.0 with categories.